Transport in Waterford: Rail

 There are seven daily services to Dublin, including an express service which departs at 07:10 and takes 1 hour 50 minutes.
 Other services take around 2 Hours 10 Minutes.
 On Sundays there are four services.

 There are two daily services to Limerick Junction via Clonmel.
-All services connect with Limerick, Cork (city), Ennis and Galway.
+All services connect with Limerick, Cork, Ennis and Galway.

 There used to be one daily service to Rosslare Europort.
 The service connected with Stena Line and Irish Ferries sailings to Fishguard and Pembroke Dock in the UK respectively.
 This rail service was announced to be suspended starting from 21 July 2010.
 It was replaced by a revised Bus Éireann Route 370 service from 20 September 2010.
 However this bus service does not serve Waterford Railway Station.
 In November 2016 it was revealed that Waterford could lose its connection to Limerick Junction by 2018 with the closure of the Limerick Junction Waterford line by CIE/IE to save money as the line has low demand.